dirkkelly/dirkkelly/content/collapse/accepting-collapse-and-moving-beyond.md

 The truth is nothing you do will stop the Earth from continuing altering so much so that it’s no longer habitable by us.

 People don’t like to hear this because it makes them feel hopeless, which is exactly how they should feel.
-Hope is a worthless feeling, in fact it’s counter productive, hope is the desire for things to change without the willingness to change it.
+Hope is a worthless feeling, it’s counter productive, hope is the desire for things to change without the willingness to change it.

+Hope doesn’t fix anything, it just makes you feel good.

-So if there is no way that we can stop the death of our species, hoping for it is only useful for allowing us to ignore the inevitably, which is exactly the strategy that got us to this point.
+If there is no way that we can stop the death of our species, hoping to avoid it is only useful for allowing us to ignore the inevitably, which is exactly the strategy that got us to this point.

-So instead of hoping that things change, what you need focus do is change things.
+So instead of hoping that things change, what you need focus on is changing things.
 You can’t change climate change from happening, what you can change is the level at which people around you suffer.

 We weren’t all a profiting part of dominant culture, but we were all exploited by it in some form or another, and at the end of the day we’re all in the collapse of our civilization together.